 Conceptual Framework

 The concept of mediated moderation has been used for developing hypothesis to test the given variables of the study.
-This concept will help in evaluating whether the factor of self respect and dignity of employees mediates the impact of interactional justice over the turnover intentions of employees.
+This concept will help in evaluating whether the factor of self-respect and dignity of employees mediates the impact of interactional justice over the turnover intentions of employees.
 The impact of mediating moderation in the given study among the selected variables will be tested under the theoretical framework established by Baranowski, Anderson & Carmack, (1998), the graphical representation of the theoretical framework is given as under:

 Figure – 1: The model is showing relationship between interactional justice and employee’s turnover intentions that is mediated by the Human Dignity Factor.